We can’t make Valentine’s Day heart sugar cookies without cute little sayings on top!

 - Make the icing: In a large bowl using a hand mixer or a stand mixer fitted with a whisk attachment, beat all of the icing ingredients together on high speed for 5 minutes.
 When lifting the whisk up off the icing, the icing should drizzle down and smooth out within 10-12 seconds.
 If it’s too thick, add a little more water.
+(On particularly dry days, I use up to 12-14 Tablespoons water total.)
 If it’s too thin, add a little more sifted confectioners’ sugar.
 Separate icing into 6 different bowls.
 Stir in 1 tiny drop of the following colors into each bowl, 1 color per bowl: pink, violet, green, yellow, and orange.
 The 6th bowl is for the writing.
 Use 2-3 drops of red.

-- Decorated or plain cookies stay fresh covered at room temperature or in the refrigerator for up to 1 week.
+- Decorated or plain cookies stay fresh covered at room temperature for 5 days or in the refrigerator for up to 10 days.

 - Easy Glaze: Instead of this royal icing, you can use my easy glaze icing if that’s easier for you.
 However, I find it nearly impossible to write with the glaze icing because it isn’t stable like royal icing.